Front Range Fed

 Notes

-1. You can customize these energy balls to your liking.
+1. You can customize these protein balls to your liking.
 The oats and the peanut butter (0r other nut butter) are the mainstays.
-Sub in different seeds, swap maple syrup for the honey or omit the chocolate chips and coconut.
+Sub in different seeds, swap maple syrup for the honey, or omit the chocolate chips and coconut.

 2. DON'T skip the chilling part.
-These peanut butter oatmeal energy balls really come together so much easier if you give the mixture a little time to harden up.
+These peanut butter protein balls really come together so much easier if you give the mixture a little time to harden up.

 Nutrition